The James Webb — NASA's next big telescope

-Astronomers are looking forward to having a powerful new weapon in their armoury to help them gain answers to the universe's greatest mysteries.
+Sen—Astronomers are looking forward to having a powerful new weapon in their armoury to help them gain answers to the Universe's greatest mysteries.

 The James Webb Space Telescope ("JWST") will be an orbiting observatory to dwarf the remarkable Hubble and see almost back to the Big Bang and the beginning of time.

-The $8.7 billion JWST, which has been undergoing a bumpy ride from politicians over its funding, will have a honeycomb mirror 6.5 metres in diameter (21.3 ft) compared to Hubble's 2.5 metres.
-This will allow it to gather more than five and a half times as much light, though it will be looking at a different part of the spectrum to its optical forerunner - the infrared.
+The $8.7 billion JWST, which underwent a bumpy ride from politicians over its funding, will have a honeycomb mirror 6.5 metres in diameter (21.3 ft) compared to Hubble's 2.5 metres.
+This will allow it to gather more than five and a half times as much light, though it will be looking at a different part of the spectrum to its optical forerunner—the infrared.